plexsystems/nifi-cluster-coordinator/README.md

 `--configfile /path/to/file.yaml` (required)

-The location on disk that nifi-cluster-coordinator to read and process.
+The location on disk of the config file that you want nifi-cluster-coordinator to read and process.

 `--watch` (optional)